 Accessible by: anyone

 Millions of employees may be exposed to blood and other potentially infectious material (OPIM) while at work and such exposure can present a serious health risk.
-In order to minimize the risk, OSHA has adopted the Occupational Exposure to Bloodborne Pathogens Standard, requiring employers to take affirmative steps to protect workers.
+In order to minimize the risk, the U.S. Department of Labor’s Occupational Safety and Health Administration (OSHA) has adopted the Occupational Exposure to Bloodborne Pathogens Standard, requiring employers to take affirmative steps to protect workers.

 Included among the steps that employers must take to minimize exposure risk are: the establishment of an exposure control plan and the institution of effective housekeeping procedures; the use of engineering and work practice controls; the use of personal protective equipment; employee training; medical surveillance; making vaccinations available; the use of warning labels and signs; and other necessary actions.